guillemsola/DevOps-Exercise/Exercise_22biii.md

 ## Using Containers

 Containers introduce a lightweight form to define infrastructure and application deployment.
 In windows we have recently, since Windows 2016, official support for Docker technology.
-This would be a great oportunity to define and run a multi-container Docker application with Docker Compose.
+This would be a great opportunity to define and run a multi-container Docker application with Docker Compose.
 Compose is great for development, testing, and staging environments, as well as CI workflows as it makes really easy to declaratively define a `docker-compose.yml` to create an isolated environment.

 We will need a Docker Engine or even a Docker cluster where we can deploy this definition.
 Jenkins has also nice Docker plugins to communicate with a Docker API to create images and deploy them to an Engine or to the public Docker hub or a private Docker trusted registry.